-There are some core concepts to understand about navigating Microsoft Dynamics CRM.
+There are some core concepts to understand about navigating Microsoft Dynamics 365.
 If you have experience using Microsoft Office applications, you will find the interface very familiar.
 Here are the basic concepts:

-Whenever you are looking at a list of data, it is always displayed it a grid view.
-The grid views throughout Microsoft Dynamics CRM have common functionality, including:
+Whenever you are looking at a list of data, it is always displayed in a grid view.
+The grid views throughout Microsoft Dynamics 365 have common functionality, including:

 - The ability to select one or more records to complete an action